NREL/resstock/measures/ResStockArguments/README.md

 **window_shading_summer_season**

 Enter a date like 'May 1 - Sep 30'.
 Defines the summer season for purposes of shading coefficients; the rest of the year is assumed to be winter.
-If not provided, the OS-HPXML default (see [HPXML Windows](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-windows)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-windows'>HPXML Windows</a>) is used.

 - **Name:** ``window_shading_summer_season``
 - **Type:** ``String``